How do smart contracts work and why do they matter?

 When Ethereum went live for the first time in 2015, everybody in the crypto space celebrated its creation.
 Ethereum single-handedly popularized the concept of smart contracts among the crypto community.
-Unlike previous generation blockchain platforms where they were only used for cross-border transactions, Ethereum has native capabilities to process smart contracts.
+Unlike previous generation blockchain platforms where that were only used for cross-border transactions, Ethereum has native capabilities to process smart contracts.
 It was deemed revolutionary, and it has changed the world of cryptocurrency forever.

 But what are smart contracts, actually?
 And why do they matter?
 To understand how Ethereum and newer blockchain platforms work, one must really understand the mechanism of smart contracts.